 When people feel heard and are able to express their feelings uninterrupted, they’re more willing and open to your suggestions, help and advice.
 Try this today.

 If this self-help advice post helped you, you may enjoy my Christian adoption book, Called to Adoption.
-You can get yourself a free download of my book by clicking the image below:
+Request a free download of my book today!